zaclummys/apex-by-example/classes/README.md

 john.updateName('John Smith');
 ```

-Uses for public instance methods include:
-- ✅ Exposing functionality that should be accessible to other classes.
-- ✅ Providing a public API for the class.

 #### Private Instance Methods

 Private instance methods are methods that can only be accessed from within the class.
 They are typically used to provide encapsulated functionality that should not be exposed to other classes.
 They are defined using the `private` access modifier.
 For example, in `Order` class, you could have a private method that gives a 100% discount to the order: